johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 	...
 	...

-	passport.use(new TwitterStrategy({
+	passport.use(new GitHubStrategy({
-		consumerKey: configAuth.twitterAuth.consumerKey,
+		clientID: configAuth.githubAuth.clientID,
-		consumerSecret: configAuth.twitterAuth.consumerSecret,
+		clientSecret: configAuth.githubAuth.clientSecret,
-		callbackURL: configAuth.twitterAuth.callbackURL
+		callbackURL: configAuth.githubAuth.callbackURL
 	}));
 };
 ```

-In the above code, we're instantiating a new [Twitter Strategy](http://passportjs.org/docs/twitter) object, and setting the authorization properties of that object to the configuration file we completed earlier.
+In the above code, we're instantiating a new [GitHub Strategy](https://github.com/jaredhanson/passport-github) object, and setting the authorization properties of that object to the configuration file we completed earlier.
 Passport will use this information to authorize that our application has the privilege of accessing the Twitter API.

 Next we need to implement what Passport refers to as the ["verify callback."](http://passportjs.org/docs/configure) This is a callback function required by each type of strategy which will ensure the validity of the credentials and supply Passport with the user information that authenticated.